rafaelgieschke/bwlp-vue-frontend/README.md

 ### Templates

+#### Props and Events naming

+we define them in camelCase and we call them in templates in kebab-case

 #### Importing components

 When you're importing a component, use the relative `@` path, not relative `.` 'current location' path, it's longer, but that way, we know where the file comes from.